Having the greatest impact on children's lives is about filling the gaps

 The six areas are: family, health, education, housing, community, and having basic needs met.
-Specific investment options in each of these areas can be found in the 50+ ideas for giving 2 kids section.

 Children must have all these needs met if they are to do well and successfully transition into adulthood.
 If one area of need is not met, the child is less likely to thrive.

 Some of the effects of poverty on these six areas are outlined below, with examples of solutions to illustrate how you can think about solving the issues in your community of interest.

 All children need stable nurturing parents.
 Community groups play a key role in helping parents be better parents.

 Poverty causes stress and stressed parents are more likely to have mental health issues (e.g. anxiety, depression and aggression), use more authoritarian parenting styles and/or be less involved in their children’s lives.
 Stable and nurturing parents are likely to be less violent towards children, have better emotional attachment to their children and support the development required for language acquisition through reading, singing and talking to their infants.